 As an African woman from Senegal, I write this letter with some sadness.
-I have been following you both since I was a young girl living in Africa in the 1990s.
+I have been following you both since I was a young girl.
 I was a fan of your music too.
 It was amazing to follow your exploits as a young Senegalese girl.
 And it feels strange now to be writing this letter to you many years later.

 Bono, I am well aware of your work and your passion for Africa.
 I have followed your videos, actions and speeches closely and I comment regularly on the One Blog.

 I am not writing to criticize or be disrespectful.
 I really want to enter into a sincere dialogue and try to make you think differently about Africa.

 Here is my problem

 I know you want to help Africa and Africans, like millions of people around the world.
 I also know that you have African friends that you want to support in any way that you can.
 I know you are doing your best to get Africa in to the public eye and reaching out to world leaders to make them more aware of Africa's problems, an influence that your money and connections buy you.
 But I and many other Africans now feel strongly that it is time for you to take less prominent roles and to leave space for us to speak for ourselves.